 - Business bank account statement of applicant/promoter(s)/business owner(s) for previous 12 months

-- Audited financial along with income tax returns for FY 2019-20
+- Audited financials as of March 20 along with income tax returns

 In addition to the above mentioned documents, Axis Bank may ask applicant(s) for additional supporting documentation on a case-by-case basis.

 Borrowers who wish to apply for one-time loan restructuring can do so through a request letter/ digital consent/ voice consent covering the specific reasons for applying for resolution framework 2.0 and plan of future cash flows.

 Q1.
 Will my CIBIL score be affected if I opt for restructuring?

 If you avail loan resolution, the applicable loan will be marked as “restructured” in your credit report.
 Subsequently, the impact on CIBIL score/credit score will be in line with the applicable policies of the respective credit information company.

 Q2.
 How long does Axis Bank take to communicate its decision on my loan restructuring application?

 Axis Bank usually communicates its decision through electronic means or in writing regarding the rejection or approval of your loan restructuring application within 30 days of receiving the application.
 However, do remember that approval of the restructuring decision is not guaranteed and may vary on a case by case basis.

 Q3.
 Is restructuring of my Axis Bank personal loan mandatory?